 For Christmas this year we decided to do something different.
 We are giving the gift of our time, labor and support to a fledgling non-profit in Mazatlán Mexico.
 The Mazatlán Charitable Foundation is dedicated to helping non-profits in the Mazatlán area and throughout Mexico with organization, education and funding.
-While we are here, we will be participating in talks on Worthy Cause Marketing to business leaders and students, and joining a small group from the US to provide gifts to under-privileged children and to support various community improvement projects.
+While we are here, we will be participating in talks on Worthy Cause Marketing to business leaders and students.
+We joined a small group from the US to provide gifts to underprivileged children and to support various community improvement projects.

 One such project was the beach at Las Labradas where famous petroglyphs lay testimony to the existence of an ancient civilization that once lived there.
 In amongst the petroglyphs lay the testimony of today’s civilization – single-use plastic containers.
 We spent several hours removing them from a mile of otherwise pristine beach in this auspicious place.
 The most prolific brand of single-use plastic containers was our own American brand, Coca-Cola.
 The big red label was making its brand impression over and over again, some with a Christmas wish in Spanish!

 The next day we visited the historic village of El Quelite nestled in a beautiful river valley in lush green hills just north of the Tropic of Cancer.
 Our group helped clean the road leading to the town by picking up plastic candy wrappers, plastic bags and yes, you guessed it, Coca-Cola single-use plastic containers!
-Once again the brand was unmistakable, continuing to make impressions, but now polluting the entrance to a classic colonial village painstaking restored to become a tourist destination.
+Once again the brand was unmistakable, continuing to make impressions.
+But now, it is polluting the entrance to a classic colonial village painstakingly restored to become a tourist destination.

-Sure, you can say that people shouldn’t pollute, and there are “please recycle” notices on packaging, and some great recycling and proactive educational programs available to change people’s habits.
-But the fact remains that the majority of single-use plastics still find their way on to the beaches, the road sides, the water tables, the oceans, and ultimately, the very food we eat.
+Sure, you can say that people shouldn’t pollute, and there are “please recycle” notices on packaging.
+Yes, there are some great recycling and proactive educational programs available to change people’s habits.
+But the fact remains that the majority of single-use plastics still find their way on to the beaches, the roadsides, the water tables, the oceans, and ultimately, the very food we eat.